mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

 ## 2018

+1. Zhang, C., Bengio, S., Hardt, M., Recht, B., & Vinyals, O. (2021).
+Understanding deep learning (still) requires rethinking generalization. *Communications of the ACM*, *64*(3), 107-115.
+1. Jiang, L., Zhou, Z., Leung, T., Li, L. J., & Fei-Fei, L. (2018, July).
+Mentornet: Learning data-driven curriculum for very deep neural networks on corrupted labels.
+In *International conference on machine learning* (pp. 2304-2313).
+PMLR.
+     - KD setting to avoid noisy (corrupted) label.
+       - MentorNet provides a curriculum (sample weighting scheme) for StudentNet to focus on the samples with probably correct label
+       - Unlike the existing curriculum predefined by human, MentorNet learns a data-driven curriculum dynamically with StudentNet.
+     - Experimentation: WebVision Dataset.
+     - Related to Curriculum Learning: Gradually learning process.
+1. Blum, A., & Mitchell, T. (1998, July).
+Combining labeled and unlabeled data with co-training.
+In *Proceedings of the eleventh annual conference on Computational learning theory* (pp. 92-100).
+     - Co-training algorithm: In presence of two distinct views of each example suggests strategies
+       - two learning algorithms are trained separately on each view,
+       - then each algorithm's predictions on new unlabeled examples are used to enlarge the training set of the other.
+     - assume that either view of the example would be sufficient for learning if we had enough labeled data, but TP use both views together to allow inexpensive unlabeled data to augment a much smaller set of labeled examples.
+     - provide a PAC-style analysis for this setting, and, more broadly, a PAC-style framework for the general problem of learning from both labeled and unlabeled data.
+1. Han, B., Yao, Q., Yu, X., Niu, G., Xu, M., Hu, W., ... & Sugiyama, M. (2018).
+Co-teaching: Robust training of deep neural networks with extremely noisy labels. *Advances in neural information processing systems*, *31*.
+     - Early for of swapped prediction: train be opposite networks' clean performance.
+       - TP uses two networks to train together. (**Algorithm 1** Tells all)
+         - Motivated from co-training algorithm (Blum et. al 1998)
+       - Each network feeds forward all data and selects some data of possibly clean labels
+       - two networks communicate with each other what data in this mini-batch should be used for training (cross update)
+         - Boosting
+       - each network back propagates the data selected by its peer network and updates itself.
+     - Related works: decoupled KD,
+     - Experimented with noisy MNIST, CIFAR
+     - Hypothesis: NN learns the easy labels first and then go for the complex data (in between we can distinguish the noisy data)
 1. Zhang, Y., Xiang, T., Hospedales, T. M., & Lu, H. (2018).
 Deep mutual learning.
 In *Proceedings of the IEEE conference on computer vision and pattern recognition* (pp. 4320-4328).
      - mutual learning starts with a pool of untrained students who simultaneously learn to solve the task together
        -  each student is trained with two losses: a supervised loss, and a mimicry loss (aligns each student’s class posterior with each other) [fig 1]